-In general, this is a 10 minutes pitch in which you give a 10-15 page powerpoint presentation.
+In general, this is a 10 minutes pitch in which you give a 10-15 page PowerPoint presentation.
 You have to be fully prepared.
 No mistakes or inconsistencies are allowed.
 Keep in mind financial people have very little time!
 Investors need to trust your plans and your exposure, like with your exams, matters!

-Therefore, giving the impression that you know your market and your product, and showing confidence is essential.
+Therefore, giving the impression that you know your market and your product, and showing confidence are essential.
 What also helps a great deal is having paying customers.
 Or having a seasoned entrepreneur in the team, somebody who has done it before and knows the market.